 Face-to-face Course

-The kNOwVAWdata face-to-face training course is a four-week program, conducted in two-week blocks.
-Each block builds on the one before and therefore participants need to commit to the full program.
+The course is conducted as a series of four modules.
+Each module builds on the one before and therefore participants need to commit to the full program.

 All participants receive a professional development certificate awarded by the University of Melbourne on completion of the course.